lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 To generate a new keypair for composite schemes, the `KeyGen() -> (pk, sk)` function is used.
 The KeyGen() function calls the two key generation functions of the component algorithms independently.
 Multi-threaded, multi-process, or multi-module applications might choose to execute the key generation functions in parallel for better key generation performance or architectural modularity.

+To generate an ML-KEM key pair this specification uses the function `ML-KEM.KeyGen_internal(d, z)`.
+According to [FIPS.203] d and z are two random 32 Byte values.
+This document combines both values in mlkemSeed by concatenating them so that `mlkemSeed = d || z`.

 The following describes how to instantiate a `KeyGen()` function for a given composite algorithm represented by `<OID>`.

 ~~~